BOARD OF DIRECTORS

 Ella’s term ends in 2024.

 “I believe that the success of our corporation means pursing business ventures, incorporating our cultural and traditional values into our business plans, and embracing a future of success.”

-Harold B. Dreyer was appointed President of Kootznoowoo, Inc. in April 2018.
-Prior to this permanent appointment, he served as the corporation’s interim CEO.
-In his role as President, Mr. Dreyer is responsible for implementing the strategic vision of the Board of Directors, overseeing the day-to-day functions of the corporation including all business operations, and developing policies, procedures, and programs to strengthen and enhance Kootznoowoo, Inc.
+Thomas Wilbur began serving as President & CEO of Kootznoowoo, Inc. in March 2023.
+He is responsible for overseeing the day-to-day functions of the corporation including all business operations, and developing policies, procedures, and programs to strengthen and enhance Kootznoowoo, Inc.

 Prior to joining Kootznoowoo, Mr. Wilbur served as CEO of 7th Legacy, LLC., a Traverse City, Michigan based professional services firm.
 He is also an adjunct professor of organizational leadership at Concordia University’s School of Business Administration.
 Earlier in his career, he served in the U.S. Army as an Airborne-Ranger Infantry Officer (Captain) and later as an Aide-de-Camp for a General Officer.
 Mr. Wilbur is an enrolled citizen of the Oneida Nation of Wisconsin.